Para-Olympian Marieke Vervoort Opts for Euthanasia

 We can’t choose what life has in store for us, but sometimes we can choose how to end our life.

-Marieke Vervoort has once again opened the discussion about euthanasia and also set off the false rumor that she was planning to say goodbye to this world after the para-Olympic games.
+Marieke Vervoort has once again opened the discussion about euthanasia.
+She also set off the false rumor that she was planning to say goodbye to this world after the para-Olympic games.

 Obviously, this is not true.
 It’s not her time, but her wise, sensible and courageous words have impressed the entire world.